Ozoemenam-dev/Ozoemenam-dev/README.md

 - 👋 Hi, I’m @Ozoemenam-dev
-- 👀 I’m interested in Backend development
+- 👀 I’m interested in Backend development and Cloud Engineering
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently learning javascript, python and AWS
-- 💞️ I’m looking to collaborate on backend
+- 💞️ I’m looking to collaborate on backend and cloud engineering
 - 📫 How to reach me okparachidiebere69@gmail.com

 <!---